Medical advice 1177

 Where to go for emergency treatment

 NÄL (Norra Älvsborgs County Hospital) in Trollhättan provides general emergency care in a wide range of areas.
-But please note that Uddevalla Hospital provides emergency care in othopaedics and eye care.
+This is where you should go if you require hosipital treatment.
+But please note that Uddevalla Hospital provides emergency care in eye care.

 Directions to NÄL